BanementI/random-repos/README.md

 - [manga-downloader](https://github.com/manga-download/hakuneko) - Manga & Anime downloader for Linux, Windows and MacOS.
 - [khna-dl](https://github.com/rand-net/khan-dl) - Download courses from khanacademy and names them too.
 - [OverDrive](https://github.com/chbrown/overdrive) - Bash script to download MP3s from the OverDrive audiobook service.
+- [Waybackpack](https://github.com/jsvine/waybackpack) - Download the entire Wayback Machine archive for a given URL.
+- [Nuclear](https://github.com/nukeop/nuclear) - A streaming music player that finds free music for you.
+- [zspotify](https://github.com/Footsiefat/zspotify) - Spotify downloader needing only a Python interpreter and FFMPEG.

 ### The \*arr suite
 Things that go hand in hand with Sonarr.